Arizona’s Digital New Deal

 In Tempe, Quantum Computing Inc. runs a factory making light-based computer chips.

-In Tucson, the University of Arizona’s new cleanroom where students learn to make them.
+In Tucson, the University of Arizona's new cleanroom trains students to make them.

 Local companies like Lawrence Semiconductor supply the specialized materials.